 An easy way to tell the difference between oil and latex is to look on the can at the cleaning instructions.
 If it says to clean up with water then you know you have a latex paint.

 Oil based paint and stain are to be treated and disposed of as Household Hazardous Waste (HHW).
-Please see the HHW pages for information on disposal.
+Please see the HHW pages for information on free disposal.

 Latex paint is water-based and has a very low level of toxicity.
 Disposing of it as hazardous waste is unnecessary and very expensive, so most facilities do not accept it.
 Therefore, the Illinois EPA and Kane County encourage people with unwanted latex paint to use other options.